 Growth Hacker is the new VP of Marketing according to Andrew Chen.
 Growth hacking is traditionally used in Saas based startups or internet based companies.
 Regular digital marketers only focus on activation and acquisitions (getting qualified website traffic that hopefully converts into a sale).
 With that being said, growth hacking can be done for any online or offline company, it just requires a change in mindset.

 If you’re a digital marketer don’t become discouraged because you’re in the best possible position to integrate growth hacking into your DNA.
-Let me make one think clear; growth hackers often don’t hold the title growth hacker.
+Let me make one thing clear; growth hackers often don’t hold the title growth hacker.

 What Do Growth Hackers Actually Do?

 Think of growth hackers as moonshiners.
 They run small operations, such as startups, and distill things down to its purest form.
-Instead of moonshine they want growth; Growth is their life!
+Instead of moonshine, they want growth; Growth is their life!